pivotal/docs-tap/tanzu-build-service/tbs-workload-config.md

 Where:

 - `SERVER-NAME` is the host name of the registry server.
 Examples:
-  - Harbor has the form `"my-harbor.io"`
+  - Harbor has the form `"my-harbor.io"`.
-  - Docker Hub has the form `"index.docker.io"`
+  - Docker Hub has the form `"index.docker.io"`.
-  - Google Cloud Registry has the form `"gcr.io"`
+  - Google Cloud Registry has the form `"gcr.io"`.
 - `REPO-NAME` is where workload images are stored in the registry.
 Images are written to `SERVER-NAME/REPO-NAME/workload-name`.
 Examples:
-  - Harbor has the form `"my-project/supply-chain"`
+  - Harbor has the form `"my-project/supply-chain"`.
-  - Docker Hub has the form `"my-dockerhub-user"`
+  - Docker Hub has the form `"my-dockerhub-user"`.
-  - Google Cloud Registry has the form `"my-project/supply-chain"`
+  - Google Cloud Registry has the form `"my-project/supply-chain"`.